DLA Piper (Hong Kong)

 Once qualified, the firm’s large size means your specialism preferences are likely to be accommodated, and the training continues well beyond the training contract.

-Apart from breadwinning work, the firm takes its social responsibility seriously as well, as shown by its 2020-21 count of 3,200 pro bono hours.
+Beyond breadwinning work, the firm takes its social responsibility seriously as well, as shown by its 2021-22 count of over 2,700 pro bono hours.
+Some of the issues on which the firm advised pro bono include rights of refugees, women and the LGBT+ community.
 There is a rising sensibility towards the environment and climate change too.
 DLA Piper has adopted a global energy reduction plan and has also adopted science-based targets for net-zero carbon emissions.

 DLA Piper currently offers up to seven training contracts.
-There is also a three-week summer vacation scheme where you’d be automatically assessed for a training spot.
-To be eligible to apply, you’d need a 2:1 classification and excellent English and Chinese skills, both written and spoken.
+There is also a three-week summer vacation scheme where interns are automatically assessed for a training spot.
+To be eligible to apply, you need a 2:1 degree classification and excellent English and Chinese skills, both written and verbal.

 Insider Scorecard